countpauper/countpauper/Angel/Design/Language Design.md

 * `type($X)` - returns an id with the type name of the argument. `int`, `float` `string`, `bool`, `predicate` etc.
 More functions may be imported as a math module, see below.

-## Collection operators
+## Container operators

-Collections support operators as well.
+Containers support operators as well.
 If either the left or the right hand side is singular and the other is not it is upgraded to a single element set.
 * `.` - element access, converts to True if the left operarand is part of (if singular) or a subset of (if a collection) of the right operator
 * `&` - intersection: the collection, with the elements that are both in the left and the right hand side.